monday-sun/humans.build.software/migration-plan.md

   3. **Create Notes Section** (1-1.5 days)

-     - Create a separate content collection for "Notes" (shorter-form content)
+     - ✅ Create a separate content collection for "Notes" (shorter-form content)
-     - Define schema for Notes in the content config
+     - ✅ Define schema for Notes in the content config
-     - Design a Notes index page at `/notes`
+     - ✅ Design a Notes index page at `/notes` (using `CardNoImage` component)
      - Develop a streamlined template for individual note posts
      - Add to site navigation
+     - ✅ **Note:** Integrated latest notes alongside blog posts into the "Recent Activity" section on the homepage.

   4. **Portfolio Page Placeholder** (0.5 days)